min69u/Reforestation/README.md

-## What do you call a gorilla wearing headphones?
-Anything you'd like, it can't hear you.
+## What is worse then finding a worm in your Apple?
+Finding half a worm in your Apple.